the-isf-academy/lab-sensors/README.md

 # Introduction to Hardware Lab

-The goal of this lab is to introduce the students to hardware through Raspberry Pi's OOP.
+The goal of this lab is to introduce the students to hardware through Raspberry Pi's.

 ## Run